unaiberis/odoo-addons/purchase_order_line_qty_by_packaging/README.rst

 Purchase order line qty by packaging
 ====================================

-* Remove the warning when changing the quantity of the purchase order line.
-* Remove the calculated to the packaging quantity of the purchase order line.
+* On purchase order lines, if "Packaging Quantity" is entered, calculate the "Quantity".

 Bug Tracker
 ===========